pro3d-space/PRo3D.SPICE/README.md

  * as well as a sample applications which allows to experiment with SPICE and interactive visualizations.

 ![](./docs/mars-flyby.gif)

 [PRo3D](https://pro3d.space/) uses the library in a more sophisticated way for space-missions.
-Just like PRo3D, the visualization component is also written using [the aardvark-platform](https://github.com/aardvark-platform) and shows how to deal with large coordinates and different coordinate frames in graphics applications.
+However, just like PRo3D, the visualization component is also written using [the aardvark-platform](https://github.com/aardvark-platform) and shows how to deal with large coordinates and different coordinate frames in graphics applications.

 # Getting spice kernels for testing